Estimating Tail Risks in Language Model Output Distributions: Related Work

 \citet{jones2025forecasting} use extreme value theory to forecast worst-case risk on unseen queries, given access to the \textit{distribution of inputs} after deployment.
 Their forecasting method requires an estimate for the probability of harm for evaluation queries.
 However, the authors note the expensiveness of estimating this quantity by sampling, and instead use the sequence probability of a handcrafted \textit{fixed} target output sequence as a proxy.
 Our work addresses this limitation and complements their framework by computing reliable and compute-efficient estimates of harmful output probability.
 We include additional details in \cref{appsec:extrapolation}.

-\citet{wu2024estimating} propose an estimation framework for the probability of sampling a query from a distribution of inputs that elicits a \textit{target output}, $\bbP_{\mbc \sim \qquery}[\text{harm}(\mbx, \mbc) = 1]$ where $\mbx$ is sampled \textit{deterministically} from a target model.
+\citet{wu2024estimating} propose an estimation framework for the probability of sampling a query from a distribution of inputs that elicits a \textit{target output}, $\bbP_{\mbc \sim \qquery}[\text{harm}(\mbx, \mbc) = 1]$ where $\mbx$ is sampled \textit{deterministically}.
 Our work focuses on estimating the harm for any query $\mbc$.
 Our harm estimates for individual queries can be combined with approaches similar to those proposed by \citet{wu2024estimating}, which compute estimates over distributions of queries.